-2. I direct that all medically appropriate measures be provided to sustain my life, regardless of my physical or mental condition.

-If you choose A. 1., above, the life-sustaining procedures that would be withheld or withdrawn include, but are not limited to: CPR, mechanical ventilation, surgery, chemotherapy, radiation, dialysis, transfusion, and antibiotics.
-Initial the following if it applies to you (see "Terms You Should Understand"):

-- In the circumstances described in A. 1., above, I also direct that artificially provided nutrition and fluids be withheld and withdrawn and that I be allowed to die. - B. This section asks you to think about the values that are important to you regarding treatment in cases of severe mental or physical illness.
-Please initial either of the following if they apply to you: - 1.
-I do not wish my life to be prolonged by medical treatment(s) if my quality of life is unacceptable to me.
-The following are conditions that are unacceptable to me.
-(Initial only those that describe a way of living that you could not tolerate): - a) Permanently unconscious with a ventilator breathing for me. - b) Permanently unconscious with a feeding tube and/or intravenous (IV) hydration. - c) On a ventilator when there is little or no chance of recovery. - d) Being conscious (awake), but permanently unable to communicate (for example, with a stroke), and being fed with a feeding tube and/or hydrated with IVs to keep me alive. - e) Living with a dementia like Alzheimer's Disease so severe that I am unable to recognize those who love me.
+I direct that life-sustaining procedures be withheld or withdrawn a) if I become permanently unconscious, b) if I have a terminal illness, c) if I experience extreme mental deterioration, or d) if I have another type of irreversible illness.
+This directive shall only apply if I am determined to have no reasonable expectation of recovery or chance of regaining a meaningful quality of life.
+These medical conditions shall be determined by my attending physician and at least one additional physician.
+I understand that I will be kept comfortable.
+OR I direct that all medically appropriate measures be provided to sustain my life, regardless of my physical or mental condition. or withdra chemothe ose A. 1., above, the life-sustaining procedures that would be withheld twn include, but are not limited to: CPR, mechanical ventilation, surgery, rapy, radiation, dialysis, transfusion, and antibiotics.
+Initial the following if it you (see "Terms You Should Understand"): circumstances described in A. 1., above, I also direct that artificially provided n and fluids be withheld and withdrawn and that I be allowed to die. treatme if they a 1. is (Ir ction asks you to think about the values that are important to you regarding ent in cases of severe mental or physical illness.
+Please initial either of the following apply to you: I do not wish my life to be prolonged by medical treatment(s) if my quality of life unacceptable to me.
+The following are conditions that are unacceptable to me. nitial only those that describe a way of living that you could not tolerate): a) Permanently unconscious with a ventilator breathing for me. b) Permanently unconscious with a feeding tube and/or intravenous (IV) hydration. c) On a ventilator when there is little or no chance of recovery. d) Being conscious (awake), but permanently unable to communicate (for example, with a stroke), and being fed with a feeding tube and/or hydrated with IVs to keep me alive. e) Living with a dementia like Alzheimer's Disease so severe that I am unable to recognize those who love me.